Compute

 Figure 4 Selecting a protocol type

-4. Select Use the following DNS server addresses and set the IP addresses of the DNS servers.
+4. Select Use the following DNS server addresses and set the IP addresses of the DNS servers as prompted, as shown in Figure 5.

 Figure 5 Setting the IP addresses of the DNS servers